supremeimposter/My-Vault/GATE-LOG.md

 **November 12, 2023** Stop trying to template or generalize everything you learn.
 You are not writing a book that is to be published.
 You are constructing your knowledge base that you can understand.

 **November 17, 2023** Deepak Sir is a Movie-buff.

+**November 21, 2023** "When you see someone making great progress, don't assume that they are outstanding students, their works are standing out.
+Don't convince yourself that you are enough.
+Put their hard word and evaluate yourself" - Deepak Poonia.